-Here is a fairly comprehensive overview of what is involved in intelligent routing, including a breakdown of general systems functional features and insights into modes of usage, industry best practices, and a look at comparative call center product and service features and pricing among popular brands of ICR system.
+Here is a fairly comprehensive overview of what is involved in intelligent call routing, including a breakdown of general systems functional features and insights into modes of usage, industry best practices, and a look at comparative call center software services and pricing among popular brands of ICR system.

 What is Intelligent Call Routing?

 ICR has become a business basic for contact centers and other businesses managing large call volumes.
-Advanced skill-based ICR functionality evaluates the candidate targets and routes the call to the agent with the most ideal training, highest proven skill level, and strongest track record of handling the particular call type.
+Advanced skills-based routing functionality evaluates the candidate targets and routes the call to the agent with the most ideal training, highest proven skill level, and strongest track record of handling the particular call type.

-There are numerous additional factors assessed by ICR systems in selecting among routing options for each call.
+There are numerous additional factors assessed by intelligent call routing systems in selecting among routing options for each call.
 For example, in addition to agent profiles, the auto-analysis includes call type priority level, group and individual agent utilization levels, a caller’s previous reasons for calling, the caller’s account status, other caller-specific and agent- and group-based evaluations, and other routing criteria.

 Intelligent call routing utilizes several key data types to determine the solution to the problem of where to send each call for the best possible outcome for the caller, the call center agents, and the company:

-- Caller Input — The Interactive Voice Response (IVR) system enables callers to input the essential information needed for proper routing.
-The information provided in this way by the caller during his or her interaction with the ICR system is the most important information for achieving accurate routing.
+1. Caller Input — the Interactive Voice Response (IVR) system enables callers to input the essential information needed for proper routing.
+The information provided this way by the caller during their interaction with the ICR system is the most important information for achieving accurate routing.

-- Current Caller Data — Electronic data gathering features of ICR software include Automatic Number Identification (ANI), which automatically identifies telephone number from which the call is originated.
+2. Current Caller Data — electronic data gathering features of ICR software include Automatic Number Identification (ANI), which automatically identifies telephone number from which the call is originated.
 The data collection tools in the ICR system also include Dialed Number Identification Service (DNIS), which is designed to determine to which department or individual the caller should be directed.

-- Historical Caller Data — Upon identifying the caller, ICR systems automatically draw details about the caller from the company’s database.
+3. Historical Caller Data — upon identifying the caller, ICR systems automatically draw details about the caller from the company’s database.
 Such details can include the customer’s history of purchases, contracts, service programs, account status, customer support history, and certain personal information that can help ensure the caller’s intent is interpreted correctly.